ironhack-datalabs/lab-data-vikings/README.md

 ```
 ### Failed Test

-When some test is incorrect you will receive the following message in the terminal.
+When any test is incorrect you will receive the following message in the terminal.
 It means that you must keep making changes in the ```vikingsClases.py``` file.
 ```
 $ > python3 tests.py -v